Macmachi/kaspa_cli_batch_transfer/README.md

 # Kaspa Batch Transfer Tool Documentation

 This documentation explains how the Kaspa batch transfer script works and provides instructions for installing the Kaspa CLI wallet on Linux.
-⚠️ IMPORTANT: Wallet passwords should not contain special characters to avoid technical issues with the script.

 ## Table of Contents